 3. Emerald Bay Main View Point

 Don’t speed up too much because shortly after Inspiration Point is another overlook for Emerald Bay.
-This pullout lot has one of the trailheads for the historic Vikingsholm building.
+This pullout lot has one of the trailheads for the historic Vikingsholm building (which you can tour).
 It’s also a great spot for a selfie.
 Both of these viewpoints have small parking lots that fill up quickly, so get an early start.

 4. DL Bliss State Park

 Highlights at DL Bliss include a long stretch of nice beach, the Rubicon lighthouse and the Balancing Rock loop trail.
 There is also a long trail going south toward Emerald Bay if you want more than a quick leg stretcher.

 Did you know the D.L.
 Bliss himself was the father of modern tourism at Lake Tahoe?
 Learn more about the area with these cool Lake Tahoe facts.

 5. Ed Z’berg Sugar Pine Point State Park